Primitive wonderful varieties: Further reduction techniques

-Rank 0 spherical systems correspond to partial flag varieties, namely the corresponding principal isotropy groups are parabolic subgroups, which are maximal if the defect is equal to 1.
-More precisely, such a spherical system has only one color, say $D_\alpha$ where $S\setminus S^p=\{\alpha\}$: then up to conjugation we have as principal isotropy group the parabolic subgroup $Q$ containing $B_-$ corresponding to $S\setminus\{\alpha\}$.
+Rank $0$ spherical systems correspond to partial flag varieties, namely the corresponding principal isotropy groups are parabolic subgroups, which are maximal in $G$ if the defect is equal to $1$.
+More precisely, such a spherical system has only one color, say $D_\alpha$ where $S\smallsetminus S^p=\{\alpha\}$: then up to conjugation we have as principal isotropy group the parabolic subgroup $Q$ containing $B_-$ corresponding to $S\smallsetminus\{\alpha\}$.
 The Lie algebra of the unipotent radical of $Q$ decomposes under the action of the standard Levi subgroup $L_Q\supset T$ as

-where $V(-\alpha)$ is the simple $L_Q$-module of highest $T$-weight $-\alpha$.
+where $V(-\alpha)$ is the simple $L_Q$-module of highest weight $-\alpha$.
 This leads to a unique possible candidate $H$ for the principal isotropy group of a wonderful variety with spherical system $\s$.
-Namely, the unipotent radical $H^u$ must be $(Q^u,Q^u)$ and a Levi subgroup of $H$ must be $L_Q$.
+Namely, the group $H$ has unipotent radical $(Q^u,Q^u)$ and Levi subgroup $L_Q$.

-With this choice, $H$ is a subgroup of $G$ and it is equal to its normalizer, hence it is the principal isotropy group of a wonderful variety $X$.
-Its spherical system $\s_X$ is primitive and admits $\s/\Delta'$ as a quotient of type $\mathscr L$ of constant defect.
-Finally, it is easy to check on the list in \cite{B09} that these properties identify $\s$ uniquely, so $\s=\s_X$.
+With this choice, $H$ is a spherical subgroup of $G$ and it is equal to its normalizer, hence it is the principal isotropy group of a wonderful variety $X$ (see \cite[Corollary 7.2]{Kn96}).
+The only proper subgroup of $G$ strictly containing $H$ is $Q$, whence the spherical system $\s_X$ is primitive and admits $\s/\Delta'$ as a quotient of type ($\mathscr L$) of constant defect.
+Finally, one can check on the list in \cite{B09} that, for the four above systems, these properties identify $\s$ uniquely, so $\s=\s_X$.

 Therefore, we have the following.